 Creative Care offers Dual Diagnosis Treatment

 From depression to anxiety or trauma, many mental health disorders can influence or cause addiction.
-Many adults who struggle with substance abuse don’t even realize they have a mental health problem.
-Creative Care believes it is imperative to complete an assessment to develop the proper, personalized treatment plan for our patients’ specific needs.
+In fact, many adults who struggle with substance abuse don’t even realize they have a mental health problem.
+Consequently, Creative Care believes it is imperative to complete an assessment to develop the proper, personalized treatment plan for our patients’ specific needs.
 Admitted patients with a co-occurring mental health disorder and substance abuse disorder will be best suited for our dual diagnosis program.

 Contact Creative Care